 Operating over a network always involve a certain security risk, and requires some awareness.

-released in 2008.
-Version 3 was a rewrite of the library, specifically targeting security and
+Version 3 of RPyC was a rewrite of the library, specifically targeting security and

 service-orientation.
-Unlike v2.6, RPyC no longer makes use of unsecure protocols like
+Unlike version 2.6, RPyC no longer makes use of insecure protocols like

 security-related configuration parameters,

-However, if not used properly, RPyC is also the perfect back-door...
-The general recommendation is not to use RPyC openly exposed over the Internet.
+RPyC is intuitive and secure when used properly.
+However, if not used properly, RPyC is also the perfect back-door… The general recommendation is not to use RPyC openly exposed over the Internet.
 It’s wiser to use it only over secure local networks, where you trust your peers.
-This does not imply that there’s anything wrong with the mechanism – but the implementation details are sometimes too subtle to be sure of.
-Of course you can use RPyC over a secure connection, to mitigate these risks
+This does not imply that there’s anything wrong with the mechanism–but the implementation details are sometimes too subtle to be sure of.
+Of course, you can use RPyC over a secure connection, to mitigate these risks.

 RPyC works by exposing a root object, which in turn may expose other objects (and so on).
 For